edoasd/esilvaa/index.md

 I am a first year PhD student at École Normale Supérieure (Paris) under the direction of Anna Erschler.

+I did my undergrad in Mathematical Engineering and a Master in Applied Mathematics in Universidad de Chile (Santiago, Chile).
+My Master thesis was under the direction of Michael Schraudner.
+Then I did a Master 2 at Université Sorbonne Paris Nord (Paris, France), and my Master memoire was under the direction of Romain Tessera.

 ## Research Interests

 My main interests are symbolic dynamics on groups, and Geometric Group Theory.
 My preferred topics are studying the growth of groups and geometrical properties of Cayley graphs.